s-archer/reference-architectures/dns/readme.md

 # Introduction
-The Domain Name System (DNS) was created in 1983 to enable people to easily identify all the computers, services, and resources connected to the Internet by name—instead of by Internet Protocol (IP) address, an impossible-to-memoris e string of binary information.
+The Domain Name System (DNS) was created in 1983 to enable people to easily identify all the computers, services, and resources connected to the Internet by name—instead of by Internet Protocol (IP) address, an impossible-to-memorise string of binary information.

 A DNS server translates the domain names you type into a browser into an IP address, which allows your device to find the service or site you're looking for on the Internet.